BenjaminBlake-NOAA/RRFS_graphics/README.md

-# RRFS_plot_python
+# RRFS_graphics

 **This repository contains various Python scripts for producing graphics of Rapid Refresh Forecast System (RRFS) grib2 output at NOAA's Environmental Modeling Center (EMC).
-A description of each script is provided below.**
+The descriptions below will be updated accordingly soon.**

 <ins>plot_allvars_3panel.py</ins>: Generates 3-panel plots comparing output from two models and their differences for ~70 unique fields.